radgrad/docusaurus2/docs/overview/basic-constructs.md

   2. A more **cohesive** disciplinary experience (because RadGrad can use interests and career goals to guide students to compatible extra-curricular activities.

-Here is an example degree plan page for a hypothetical student:
+Here is an example degree plan page:

 ![Degree Plan](/img/overview/degree-plan-example-page.png)

+RadGrad provides a mechanism to upload data on completed courses that can be extracted from institutional databases by qualified faculty and advisors.
+This means that students do not have to manage the status of their previous courses: RadGrad can be updated each semester with this information to maintain accuracy.
+Only courses directly related to the degree program are tracked in RadGrad.

 ## ICE